 Evidence for Tendonitis Claims and Appealing Under the AMA system

-If the VA doctor does not agree with either your or your doctor’s statements, the Appeals Modernization Act (AMA) allows you to challenge an unfavorable case.
+If the VA doctor does not agree with either your or your doctor’s statements or your previous medical records, the Appeals Modernization Act (AMA) allows you to challenge an unfavorable case.
 You’ll have three ways to do this, depending on your preferred path:

 - Appeal to the VA Board directly.
 With this option under the AMA, you can skip the RO entirely and go straight to a higher authority.